SumiSastri/dev-blogs/docs/local-environment/part3-tooling-checklist.md

   _NOTE_Save this to add new packages from the app store or from online downloads.
 Note if you lose this Apple now takes about 5-6 days to reset your password after MFA kicks in.

-10. Reduce the number of times you require the use of your password - go to your terminal and paste this code, to understand the code go through the CLI cheat sheet at the end of this series.
+10. Reduce the number of times you require the use of your password - go to your terminal and paste this bash script.
+Check the CLI cheatsheet to understand the script.
+In summary, the script checks who the user is and gives you super user powers to remove the need to typein a password to identify you as the key user.

   `echo $(whoami)" ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/$(whoami)`